Interruption of study information and guidelines.

 What is an interruption?

 An interruption of study concession is applicable where a student is unable to work on the thesis for a significant period of time due to circumstances that are largely beyond their own control.
 Periods of interruption do not count towards the student’s total permitted period of study and do not incur any additional fees or charges.
-These circumstances can include, amongst others,
+These circumstances might include:

 - Health reasons (mental or physical health problems)